Search the Graduate POS Manual

 Choose from any of the courses in the categories listed.

 TAs may count 3 credits of either Engl 500 or Sp Cm 513.

 Engl 505, 508#, 529, 542, 549*, 586, 587, Engl 592C*#

 Engl 547*, 548*, 563A or C* (not used in Core), Engl 592A*#

 After designated prerequisites and 6 graduate credits completed, students may take

-Electives may represent a cohesive set of graduate courses (6 credits) from English Department course offerings or from other university departments or programs (such as WGS 501, Sp Cm 504, Engl 522, and Engl 527).
+Elective credits may come from English Department course offerings or from other university departments or programs (such as WGS 501, Sp Cm 540, Engl 522, or Engl 527).

 |INDEPENDENT RESEARCH||Engl 699: Thesis Research|

 The MA RCPC program does not include a foreign language requirement.

 In your last semester as an RCPC student, you will complete a substantial research project—either a traditional thesis or a creative component.